Active Network Management using Real Time Fault Level Results

 “It was predicted that up to 10% capacity could be released [from a DG plant]…”

-“Method Beta aimed to increase understanding and management of Fault Levels through the installation of real-time Fault Level measurement devices, specifically those developed under the WPD LCNF Tier-1 project “Implementation of an Active Fault Level Management Scheme”, at ten Primary Substation sites.
+“Method Beta aimed to increase understanding and management of Fault Levels through the installation of real-time Fault Level measurement devices, specifically those developed under the NGED LCNF Tier-1 project “Implementation of an Active Fault Level Management Scheme”, at ten Primary Substation sites.
 This enabled accurate Fault Level data to be gathered for various network running arrangements, providing verification of the Fault Level assessed in Method Alpha.
 This allowed the 11kV network configurations and the status of DG plant to be monitored on a more granular level.
 It was predicted that up to 10% capacity could be released through this Method.”

 p17 Western Power Distribution FlexDGrid Project Close Down Report June 2017